My PC is slow, so what should I do?

 8) Increase virtual memory space

 Another solution to make your PC fast is to increase virtual memory space.
-Virtual memory is a form of additional memory used by your computer to handle applications that require more RAM than the system has available.
+Virtual memory is a form of extra memory used by your computer to handle applications that require more RAM than the system has available.

 • In the settings, select System.